Stride (game engine): Functionalities

 Stride is a C# suite of tools to create games.
 It is also a full game engine with a customizable shader system intended for virtual reality game development.
 Its main tool is the Game Studio, a fully integrated environment that allows the user to import assets, create and arrange scenes using an Entity component system, assign scripts, build and run games.
 The game engine features a Physically-Based Rendering (PBR) layered material editor, photorealistic postprocess effects, and tools such as a particle editor, a scene streaming system, a full tool-chain a sprite editor, a scripting editor and a UI engine.
 Additionally, it supports a nested prefab and archetype systems scaling along all editors and assets.
-Stride is also a cross-platform runtime supporting iOS, Android, Windows UWP, Linux, and PlayStation 4.
+Stride is also a cross-platform runtime supporting iOS, Android, Windows UWP, Linux.
 It creates Visual Studio projects, allowing for easy scripting and debugging.

 It can be used to create video games for PC and mobile devices, and virtual reality.

 Stride is also used as 3D rendering engine for the visual programming environment vvvv gamma.